Updated August 14th, 2021 by Travel the Greek Way

 What are the Best things to Do in Santorini?

 I have compiled a sample itinerary, easy to follow, based each time at a specific area of Santorini.
 You can travel using public transportation but I would suggest you get your international driving license with you and rent a car or a scooter.

-Get your Travel Insurance: travelling abroad can be tricky sometimes.
+Get your Travel Insurance: traveling abroad can be tricky sometimes.
 Better be prepared.
 Insurance will protect you against illness, injury, theft, and cancellations.

-The caves were discovered on the cliff side (Caldera) of Oia and archaeologists identified them as ancient cave houses and lodgings.
+A Cave hotel is a luxurious hotel with elegant cave rooms and suites.
+The caves were discovered on the cliffside (Caldera) of Oia and archaeologists identified them as ancient cave houses and lodgings.

 Those spectacular cave hotels have different levels for each customer offering privacy, tranquillity and breath-taking views!